 • Paid application fee of $80 per application

 • The jury selects 3 prize winners from each groups.
-Contestants will be notified and prizewinners will be featured on website and social media.
+Contestants will be notified and prizewinners will be featured on our website and social media.

-LIVE WINNER’S SHOWCASE CONCERT:
+LIVE WINNER’S SHOWCASE CONCERT

 Jury Committee